Waste minimisation: Households

 This section details some waste minimisation techniques for householders.

 Appropriate amounts and sizes can be chosen when purchasing goods; buying large containers of paint for a small decorating job or buying larger amounts of food than can be consumed create unnecessary waste.
 Also, if a pack or can is to be thrown away, any remaining contents must be removed before the container can be recycled.

 Home composting, the practice of turning kitchen and garden waste into compost can be considered waste minimisation.

-The resources that households use can be reduced considerably by using electricity thoughtfully (e.g. turning off lights and equipment when it is not needed) and by reducing the number of car journeys made.
+The resources that households use can be reduced considerably by using electricity thoughtfully (e.g. turning off lights and equipment when not needed) and by reducing the number of car journeys.
 Individuals can reduce the amount of waste they create by buying fewer products and by buying products which last longer.
-Mending broken or worn items of clothing or equipment also contributes to minimising household waste.
+Mending broken or worn clothing or equipment also contributes to minimising household waste.
 Individuals can minimise their water usage, and walk or cycle to their destination rather than using their car to save fuel and cut down emissions.

 In a domestic situation, the potential for minimisation is often dictated by lifestyle.
 Some people may view it as wasteful to purchase new products solely to follow fashion trends when the older products are still usable.
 Adults working full-time have little free time, and so may have to purchase more convenient foods that require little preparation, or prefer disposable nappies if there is a baby in the family.

 The amount of waste an individual produces is a small portion of all waste produced by society, and personal waste reduction can only make a small impact on overall waste volumes.
 Yet, influence on policy can be exerted in other areas.
 Increased consumer awareness of the impact and power of certain purchasing decisions allows industry and individuals to change the total resource consumption.
-Consumers can influence manufacturers and distributors by avoiding buying products that do not have eco-labelling, which is currently not mandatory, or choosing products that minimise the use of packaging.
+Consumers can influence manufacturers and distributors by avoiding products that lack eco-labelling, which is currently not mandatory, or choosing products that minimise packaging.
 In the UK, PullApart combines both environmental and consumer packaging surveys, in a curbside packaging recycling classification system to minimise waste.
 Where reuse schemes are available, consumers can be proactive and use them.

 Healthcare facilities

 Healthcare establishments are massive producers of waste.
 The major sources of healthcare waste are: hospitals, laboratories and research centres, mortuary and autopsy centres, animal research and testing laboratories, blood banks and collection services, and nursing homes for the elderly.

 Waste minimisation can offer many opportunities to these establishments to use fewer resources, be less wasteful and generate less hazardous waste.
-Good management and control practices among health-care facilities can have a significant effect on the reduction of waste generated each day.
+Good management and control practices among health-care facilities can have a significant effect on the waste generated each day.